kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/kubernetes.md

       parameters:
         serviceAccountName: vault-sa
         policyControllerRole: demo # role name against which login will be done
-        authPath: k8s # kubernetes auth is enabled in this path
+        authPath: k8s # Kubernetes auth is enabled in this path
     ```
 - The specified ServiceAccount must be in AppBinding's namespace.